benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/api/require.md

 ---
-title: requirePrivate - Loading Private Files
+title: require - Loading Private Modules
-description: Load files from _private directories securely in PocketPages templates using the requirePrivate function.
+description: Load files from _private directories securely in PocketPages templates using the require function.
 ---

-# `requirePrivate` - Loading Private Files
+# `require` - Loading Private Modules

 - **Type**: `Function(path: string) => any`
 - **Description**: Loads JavaScript modules or JSON files from `_private` directories, following an upward directory traversal pattern to find the requested file.